LabCorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

 A low reticulocyte count with low RBCs, low hemoglobin, and low hematocrit (anemia) may be seen, for example, with:

-When an individual has anemia, the percent of reticulocytes present in the blood may appear high compared to the overall number of RBCs.
-In order to get a more accurate assessment of bone marrow function, a calculation called a corrected reticulocyte count or reticulocyte index (RI) may be reported.
-The RI is calculated by comparing the person's hematocrit with a normal hematocrit value.
 Other calculations that may also be reported include the reticulocyte production index (RPI) and an immature reticulocyte fraction (IRF).
 The IRF was previously referred to as the reticulocyte maturity index; however, IRF is now the most common term used to quantify the younger fraction of reticulocytes.
-(For more on these, see the Common Questions section.)
+(For more on these, see below.)

 The reticulocyte test gives an indication of the presence of a disease or condition but is not directly diagnostic of any one particular disease.
 It is a sign that further investigation may be necessary and a tool that can be used to monitor the effectiveness of therapy.